 Regional nodal irradiation (RNI).
-For patients who undergo ALND and are found to have negative lymph nodes, RNI is no longer employed routinely.
+For patients who undergo ALND and are found to have negative lymph nodes, RNI may be employed if the patient has high risk factors such as triple-negative disease, an undissected axilla, or inner/medial quadrant tumors.
 For patients with positive lymph nodes, radiation therapy to the supraclavicular fossa and/or internal mammary chain may be considered on an individualized basis.

 Available data suggest that in patients with positive postmastectomy margins, chest wall fixation, primary tumors > 5 cm, or involvement of four or more lymph nodes at the time of mastectomy, the risk of locoregional failure remains significantly high enough for postmastectomy radiation therapy to be considered.

-Most ongoing trials evaluating dose-intensive chemotherapy, with or without bone marrow or stem-cell transplantation, routinely include postmastectomy radiation therapy to the chest wall and/or regional lymph nodes to minimize locoregional recurrence.
+Most ongoing trials evaluating dose-intensive chemotherapy routinely include postmastectomy radiation therapy to the chest wall and/or regional lymph nodes to minimize locoregional recurrence.